Rib Pain During Pregnancy – Causes, Remedies & Prevention

 When the baby begins growing during pregnancy, it starts putting pressure on different parts of a woman’s body.
 Many complain of back, hip and joint pain as the pregnancy progresses.
 In the second or third trimester, you may start experiencing soreness near the rib cage.
-Not just baby growing, it could also result from baby stretching and kicking near the ribs.
-The good news is- rib pain when pregnant can be relieved with correct posture, stretching, and exercising.
+Not just baby growing, it could also result from the baby stretching and kicking near the ribs.
+The good news is that rib pain when pregnant can be relieved with correct posture, stretching, and exercise.
 The following post talks about rib pain during pregnancy in easy detail, how to manage it, and how not to let it discomfort you until delivery.

-When Does Rib Pain Occur?
+When Does Pregnancy Rib Pain Occur?

 Most women experience rib pain in the 26th week of pregnancy; some may experience this pain during early pregnancy, too.
-But, if you think ribs hurt in the first trimester, then you are mistaken.
-The baby is too small in the first trimester to cause pressure on the rib.
+But if you think ribs hurt in the first trimester, then you are mistaken.
+The baby is too small in the first trimester to put pressure on the rib.
 The pain can be experienced in the second and third trimesters as the baby continues to grow.
 Rib pain on the left side or the right side can happen either way.

 Symptoms Accompanying Rib Pain During Pregnancy